mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/brand-vetting.md

 Companies registered outside of the United States should apply for vetting as many countries do not offer the technology allowing for automatic verification by The Campaign Registry (TCR).

-The following countries are part of TCR's "optimised approval list."
+The following countries are part of TCR's "optimized approval list."
 This means that companies originating from those countries can benefit from automated VAT identification.
-For any other country, TCR recommends using the primary corporation registration number or tax ID number for the counry, and vetting will likely be required.
+For any other country, TCR recommends using the primary corporation registration number or tax ID number for the country, and vetting will likely be required.

 | Country      | Country Code |
 | ----------- | ----------- |